|

 103. Teaching Drums: The best way

-it to someone.
+teach it to another drummer.

 104. Practice doubles and single